Skip to main content

 Common Questions Answered

-When users tag @grok, the bot replies with an automated message stating that image generation and editing are limited to paying subscribers.
-The response also includes a link encouraging users to subscribe to X's paid programs to unlock those features.
+The automated response from Grok's account states that 'Image generation and editing are currently limited to paying subscribers.'
+The message includes a link encouraging users to subscribe to X's paid programs to unlock these features.